yungcxn/canprotocol/README.md

 2. phase:
   "hey (received random) (myrandom) (port)"

-port is determined by the bigger number
+port used in the tcp connection is determined by the bigger number

 3. phase:
   initiate the tcp connection, while party with smaller random is server, bigger one is client